quincyhopper/rm2-bootstrap/README.md

-# Comparing two classification models with bootstrapping
+# Comparing two sentiment-classification models with bootstrapping
 In this project, I train and evaluate the performance of two models for sentiment classification.
-The data consists of 36,515 Amazon reviews.
-Reviews are labelled 'positive' or 'negative'.
-Model 1 is a logistic regression and Model 2 uses the RoBERTa-large checkpoint with a small classification head (one fully connected linear layer, no activations).
-I use boostrapping to compare the performance of these models on the test set.
-Results showed that...
+The data consists of 36,515 Amazon reviews labelled for sentiment as 'positive' or 'negative'.
+Model 1 was a logistic regression trained on multi-hot encoded representations of the reviews.
+To improve on this model, I used the RoBERTa-Large checkpoint to precompute contextualised embeddings for each review.
+This change was motivated by the fact that encoder-only transformer models perform well on a wide range of text-classification tasks, including sentiment classification.
+Model 2 was a logistic regression trained on these embeddings.

+I use bootstrap sampling to compare the performance of these models on a held-out test set.
+Results showed that Model 2 significantly outperformed Model 1 in terms of area-under-curve (AUC) score.

 ## Project structure
 ```
 .
 ├── data/
 │   ├── Compiled_Reviews.txt # Not included by default
-├── boostrapping.py          # Boostrapping logic
-├── data.py                  # Logic for making the datasets
+├── data.py                  # Logic for making the datasets (multi-hot encoding, embeddings)
 ├── jobscript.slurm          # Jobscript for running on cluster
+├── results.out              # Output of jobscript
-├── model.py                 # Logreg and transformer model architecture
+├── run.py                   # Main logic and bootstrap
 ├── train.py                 # Training and evaluation logic
-├── run.py                   # Main logic
 ```

 ## Setup and installation
-This project uses uv for dependency management.
+This project uses uv for dependency management and reproducibility.
 If you don't have uv installed, install it via:
 ```
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```